Dovvahkiin/clothing-shop-clone/README.md

 To log in, the user needs to enter their email and password.
 If the user does not have an account, there is an option to register below the login button.
 When a user logs in, a PHP session begins, and a new logout button is added to the navigation menu to end the user's session.
 A logged-in user can view their details by clicking on the profile icon.

 Additionally, if a logged-in user adds an item to the cart, a cart session begins, which can be ended if the user deletes all items, logs out, or completes the purchase.

+Variables in the code are mostly in the Serbian language, the same as the displayed language.